-Rule 5 for the lady: Always were a nice looking underwear in case you forget to cross your knee.
+Rule 5 for the lady: Always wear a nice looking underwear in case you forget to cross your knee.
 LOL That's always a good rule if you spin a lot too.
 If you are going to get into the Lindy Hop types of spins, and the traditional types of dresses that fly up on the spins, then talk to the other ladies about that special underwear you see those ladies wearing.
 Find out where to buy it.
 The men at the tables always like to see nice underwear eh.
 LOL We look for that you know.

 Aerials Sometimes called Air Steps and Tricks

 There is a standing rule at most dance halls that Aerials are not allowed and can result in banning people from that dance venue.
-Aerials are only done by people who dance well together and know each other well and have practised the moves many times.
+Aerials are only done by people who dance well together, know each other well and have practised the moves many times.
 Taking a lady off her feet is call an Aerial.
 So don't do it unless it is discussed, has been practiced and there is lots of room.

 The six standard Ballroom dances are: